golemfactory/golem-docs/src/pages/docs/creators/python/guides/vpn.md

 - **Remove node from network** - once the Provider node is no longer needed, it gets removed from the VPN network.
 - **Remove network** - once the whole VPN is no longer needed, it may (and should) be removed to free the resources on the requestor yagna daemon.

 The configuration is specified via calls to Yagna Net API.
-The nuances of Net API calls are wrapped by Golem SDK to simplify the developer's experience.
+The nuances of Net API calls are wrapped by the Golem SDK to simplify the developer's experience.
 Please refer to the examples listed at the bottom of the page to get examples for specific SDKs.

 ### Caveats